 The bigger challenge is usually finding out what's behind it.
 Seizures may be a symptom of another problem.
 To get the best treatment, you have to get at the root cause.
 For that, your child may need any number of tests.

-Your child will also get a neurological exam, which checks her brain and nerves.
-This may include things like testing reflexes and looking for differences in strength between the two sides of her body.
+Your child will also get a neurological exam, which checks their brain and nerves.
+This may include things like testing reflexes and looking for differences in strength between the two sides of their body.

 Your doctor will ask about the health of your child and other people in your family.
 It helps to know if anyone in your family has had seizures or any related conditions.

 Your doctor will ask a lot of questions about your child, on things like:

 - Health conditions your child was born with